There is someone lies dead in the bushes,

 were liable to pay.

-She bought a farm and met Pete Gunness,
+She bought a farm, met Peter Gunness,

 a rich man from La Porte

-with his two daughters.
-They got married;
+with his two daughters and got married;

 their marriage was quite short.